Durban riots: Saturday riots

 By Saturday, the military and police were mostly able to establish order although limited violence occurred in Pietermaritzburg a few days later.

 Aftermath

-The riots resulted in the massacre of mostly Indians in which 142 people died and 1087 people were injured.
+The riots resulted in the massacre of mostly Indian people in which 142 people died and 1087 people were injured.
 300 buildings were destroyed and 2000 structures were damaged.
 It also created 40,000 Indian refugees, followed by a wave of suicides among Indians, as a result of the disintegration of their families, economic failure, stress, humiliation and racist discrimination.